Quick Links Menu.

 |1||RANGE TRACKER||T||27 Sep 1969||28 Apr 1970||19 Feb 1970||MA/T||10 Jul 1970|

 On 12 July 1960 SKIDMORE VICTORY (MCV 685) was renamed RANGE TRACKER and reclassified AG 160.
 On 12 September 1960 the Commander of MSTS alerted his staff that SECNAV Instruction 5030.1B of 25 August 1960 had established a new classification, AGM, with the meaning "Missile Range Instrumentation Ship, and that a change of the classification of AG 160 to T-AGM 1 was pending in OPNAV.
 On 27 October 1960 effective 27 Nov 1960 SECNAV approved the new classification AGM 1 for this ship, the name having been approved on 12 July 1960.
 RANGE TRACKER was converted by Ingalls SB, Pascagoula, and was on range about June 1961.
-[Sealift Magazine 2.1961] In 1962 she served as range safety ship for Operation FISHBOWL, a series of high altitude nuclear tests at Johnston Island in the central Pacific that were conducted to get the electromagnetic measurement data that would show whether or not an anti-ICBM system (NIKE-X) was workable.
+A key feature of the ship was her single multi-polarized RCA AN/FPS-16 antenna, which could be used for tracking, telemetering or command control of missiles and space vehicles and which at the push of a button could switch between the functions of four types of antenna; vertically and horizontally polarized and clockwise and counterclockwise helical.
+In 1962 RANGE TRACKER served as range safety ship for Operation FISHBOWL, a series of high altitude nuclear tests at Johnston Island in the central Pacific that were conducted to get the electromagnetic measurement data that would show whether or not an anti-ICBM system (NIKE-X) was workable.
 The program was under intense time pressure because a treaty banning such tests was about to be ratified.
 RANGE TRACKER was brought to Johnston Island in a great hurry, a channel was dredged, and the ship was lashed to pilings at a predetermined angle of heel to permit vertical range tracking of the THOR missiles that lifted the live warheads from Johnston Island to altitude.
-(For more on Operation FISHBOWL see AGM 12.)
-In January 1969 the Eastern Test Range planned for her to provide range safety for POSEIDON launches but she was taken out of service on 27 September 1969. [https://afspacemuseum.org/facilities/support-ships-on-the-eastern-range/]
+(For more on Operation FISHBOWL see AMERICAN MARINER, AGM 12.)
+In May 1963 she supported the Mercury program's Faith 7 flight.
+In January 1969 the Eastern Test Range planned for RANGE TRACKER to provide range safety for POSEIDON launches but she was instead taken out of service on 27 September 1969.

 |1||RANGE TRACKER||685||(ex-SKIDMORE VICTORY, ex-PRESIDENT BUCHANAN 1958, ex-SKIDMORE VICTORY 1946, compl.
 18 Jun 1945).
 FY 1960. (ex-AG 160 27 Nov 1960).
 To MA custody 12 Nov 1969.
 To buyer 23 Jul 1970.|